Harry Benns: Non-League

 Benns joined Northern Premier League Premier Division side Hyde United after arriving at Ewen Fields on the first day of the 2019–20 pre-season.
-He made 16 appearances for the "Tigers", scoring one goal, before picking up a season ending injury in December.
+He made 16 appearances for the "Tigers", scoring one goal, before picking up a season-ending injury in December.
 He did not feature in the 2020–21 season, which was curtailed after ten games due to the COVID-19 pandemic in England.
-He featured 30 times in the 2021–22 campaign, and was an unused substitute in the final of the Manchester Premier Cup, where Hyde were beaten by Ashton United.
+He featured 30 times in the 2021–22 campaign and was an unused substitute in the final of the Manchester Premier Cup, where Hyde were beaten by Ashton United.
 He left the club alongside five others players after rejecting the opportunity to return for pre-season training.

 On 5 July 2022, Benns joined Stalybridge Celtic, also of the Northern Premier League Premier Division.
+He scored six goals from 21 starts and seven substitute appearances in the 2022–23 season as Celtic were relegated in 20th-place.
+He joined Bamber Bridge in the summer and enjoyed a good start to the 2023–24 season, scoring six goals in 17 games.
+However, he suffered a double leg fracture with significant ankle damage in a 2–2 draw at Ashton United on 4 November.
+A GoFundMe was set up to support his recovery as he was left unable to work for a lengthy period of time.

 Style of play

-Speaking in May 2018, Port Vale youth-team coach Mike Ede described Benns as a creative midfielder who "is clever, has the ability to score goals and will take shots from places where you don't think" and who "can play off to the side or as a number 10".
+Speaking in May 2018, Port Vale youth team coach Mike Ede described Benns as a creative midfielder who "is clever, has the ability to score goals and will take shots from places where you don't think" and who "can play off to the side or as a number 10".